adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_06_28/transcription.md

 discretion allow citizens who wish to raise a matter not on the Agenda and who have not filed a request under Rule 16 to address the Council at the end of the regular Agenda.

-Rule 31A.
-Failure to Follow Council Rules.
-To enable the Council to transact the business of the City and conduct efficient meetings, persons other than Council members who fail to follow the direction of the presiding officer on more than one occasion
+### Rule 31A.
+Failure to Follow Council Rules

+To enable the
+Council to transact the business of the City and conduct efficient meetings, persons other than Council members who fail to follow the direction of the presiding officer on more than one occasion